All undergraduate students at Michigan State are required to have a laptop computer that can connect to the Internet.

 Note: Some course sections may be taught with the expectation that students use laptop computers in class (this is noted in the schedule of course listings), so a laptop may provide expanded instructional opportunities for students.
 Many students also meet in groups to work on class projects using laptops or choose to study outside their residence hall rooms.

-The MSU Computer Store sells computer hardware and software to MSU students, faculty, and staff at educationally discounted prices.
+The MSU Tech Store sells laptop computer hardware and software to MSU students, faculty, and staff at educationally discounted prices.
 Popular software is available in some cases for less than half the retail price.

-The Computer Store is located in room 110 of the Computer Center Building at 450 Auditorium Road, East Lansing, Michigan 48824.
+The MSU Tech Store is located in room 110 of the Computer Center Building at 450 Auditorium Road, East Lansing, Michigan 48824.
 The Computer Center is next to the Administration Building.
 Purchases can also be made online.

-If you think you have a virus or need help with software installations, you can take your computer to MSU Computer Store – Help and Repair in room 120 of the Computer Center.
+If you think you have a virus, you can take your laptop computer to the MSU Technology Store in room 110 of the Computer Center.

-Note: Students do not need to buy their computers at the MSU Computer Store.
+Note: Students do not need to buy their laptop computers at the MSU Tech Store.

-MSU doesn’t recommend student use tablets, mobile phones, or netbooks as their primary computing device, though these devices may help supplement their computing needs.
+MSU doesn’t recommend students use tablets, mobile phones, or netbooks as their primary computing device, though these devices may help supplement their computing needs.